Kalshi was once able to boast that it offers “legal sports trading” in all 50 states. It no longer can.

 — Daniel Wallach (@WALLACHLEGAL) March 20, 2026

-Crypto.com and Robinhood, for example, currently have Nevada-specific restrictions.
+Crypto.com and Robinhood, for example, also have Nevada-specific restrictions.
 Kalshi, however, won an early victory that kept it in business in the state.
-That preliminary injunction was then dissolved, which paved the way for Friday's temporary restraining order.
+That preliminary injunction was then dissolved, which paved the way for Friday's temporary restraining order and subsequent shutdown of sports-related contract trading.

 A hearing regarding the new order is scheduled for April 3.

-The Nevada Gaming Control Board said Friday that the restraining order means it has "successfully restricted" the operation of all unlicensed prediction markets doing business in the state.
+The Nevada Gaming Control Board said Friday that the restraining order means it has "successfully restricted" the operation of all unlicensed prediction markets that were known to be doing business in the state.

 "Kalshi has repeatedly stated that its operations are legal in 50 states, which is clearly not true," board chair Mike Dreitzer said in a press release.
 "Prediction markets, to the extent they facilitate unlicensed gambling, are illegal in Nevada, and we have a statutory duty to protect the public.
 We want people in the state to wager safely at a licensed book."